gbengacruz/Ollama-Oracle-Integration/README.md

 1. Oracle Database (12c+ recommended) with `APEX_WEB_SERVICE` package available (APEX or APEX runtime).
 2. Network access from the database host to the Ollama server (or proxy).
 If the DB server blocks outbound HTTP(S), configure Oracle Network ACLs.
 3. Database user with privileges to create functions and use `DBMS_LOB`, `DBMS_OUTPUT`, and `APEX_WEB_SERVICE`.
+4. (Optional) Install ollama or replace gc_ollama_endpoint on the package pkg_ollama with the existing ollama api url.
-4. (Optional) If you intend to log queries and responses, create a secure schema/table to store logs.
+5. (Optional) If you intend to log queries and responses, create a secure schema/table to store logs.

 **Common issue:** `ORA-24247: network access denied by access control list (ACL)` — fix by creating and granting an ACL with `DBMS_NETWORK_ACL_ADMIN` or via Oracle DB security admin.